lucasdietrich/AVRTOS/readme.md

 - Custom errors code: e.g. : EAGAIN, EINVAL
 - Use <util/atomic.h> library to enhanced SREG flag restore or force on
 - Make the library fully C compliant.
-- Allow thread termination
+- Allow thread safe termination
 - Measure the execution time for thread switch and all kernel functions calls (k_mutex_lock, k_work_schedule, ...)
-- don't allow mutex unlock from interrupt, then change cli to k_shed_lock when handling mutex lock/unlock
+- Don't allow mutex unlock from interrupt, then change cli to k_shed_lock when handling mutex lock/unlock

+What enhancements/features are not planned :
+- Prioritization
+- Totally removing CPU idle thread
+- Stack for interrupts handlers
+- Delay the submission of a work in a workqueue
+- Saving thread errno

 ## Getting started example :